wordslab-org/wordslab-notebooks/README.md

 For jupyterlab notebooks, the jupyter-ai extension adds
 - a chat ui right next to your notebooks which can interact with their content
-- an autocomplete feature when you write code in a notebook
 - a magic command to execute a language model instructions directly in a notebook cell

 When you work on your notebooks or code projects it is important to regularly take a snapshot of your files and to store it in a consolidated history of your project: both tools are also installed with extensions to use Github.